What Is Valium (Diazepam) Withdrawal?

 Detoxing from Valium can be dangerous without medical guidance.
-Most Valium users who want to quit follow a detox program that gradually reduces their doses, usually on a weekly or bi-weekly basis.
+Most Valium users who want to quit follow a detox program that gradually reduces their doses, usually on a weekly basis.
 This minimizes the uncomfortable withdrawal symptoms and prevents dangerous complications such as seizures.

 Most guidelines and researchers … advocate a fixed discontinuation schedule varying from 4 to 8 weeks in duration.

 The severity of the addiction is the biggest factor on how long detox takes.
 Those who are more severely addicted take longer to detox because abruptly reducing their Valium doses causes harmful withdrawal symptoms.

 Get confidential help 24/7.
 Call now for:

 - Caring, supportive guidance

 Recovery for a Valium Problem